 While your student may have thought she knew exactly what she wanted to study and why that “school who cannot be named” was perfect for that course, consider this, eighty percent of students change their major from what they anticipated studying when they were in high school.
 Your student may be setting off in a whole new direction at the school that will turn out to be the very best for him.

-Frank Bruni’s pivotal book, and its title says it all, Where You Go Is Not Who You Will Be, is the best explanation of why the adage, “college is what you make of it” is entirely true.
+Frank Bruni’s pivotal book, and its title says it all, Where You Go Is Not Who You’ll Be, is the best explanation of why the adage, “college is what you make of it” is entirely true.
 If you need a reminder, lose yourself in his pages.
-Bruni’s conclusion – “I’ve paid close attention to the educational biographies of successful people, and what I’ve seen in them — the only pattern — is how focused and flexible and energetic these people are.” should help parents and teens move on to embrace the opportunities that lie ahead.
+Bruni’s conclusion should help parents and teens move on to embrace the opportunities that lie ahead.

 7. Let your teen be romanced.